20 Best X-Ray Tech/Radiology Tech Schools in 2025

 13) Marion Technical College

-This Associate’s degree combines technical and science classes with ones in communication.
+This associate’s degree combines technical and science classes with classes in communication.
 There are a total of 27 courses that students need to complete by graduation.
 Subsequently, they appear for the professional certifying exam.
 Since the college offers an array of healthcare programs, students can socialize with and learn from others who may be their future colleagues.

 14) Indiana University-Purdue University Indianapolis

 Students have a few different options when it comes to pursuing a degree at IUPUI.
-First, they can do an Associate’s of Science in Radiography, which also offers them the opportunity to conduct research and study abroad.
+First, they can do an Associate of Science in Radiography, which also offers them the opportunity to conduct research and study abroad.
 Across two years, they spend an impressive 1,300 hours caring for patients.
-98% of AS graduates passed the professional certifying exam from 2018-2022, and 100% received jobs.
-Second, they can do a Bachelor of Science in Medical Imaging Technology, and choose between MRI, CT, IR/CC, Mammo, DMS (Ultrasound), and Non-Clinical tracks.
+98% of AS graduates passed the professional certifying exam from 2019-2023, and 100% received jobs.
+Alternatively, students can pursue a Bachelor of Science in Medical Imaging Technology, and choose between MRI, CT, IR/CC, Mammo, DMS (Ultrasound), and Non-Clinical tracks.
 Finally, the Radiologic Sciences department offers an undergraduate major in Nuclear Medicine Technology, in which technologists trace the movement of radiopharmaceuticals through the body to investigate health issues.

 15) Virginia Commonwealth University